qgis/QGIS-Enhancement-Proposals/QEP-xx-virtual-layers.rst

 A virtual layer can be created in memory, through the use of the "memory" SQLite backend, or can be written to disk.
 The definitions of in-memory virtual layers can then be written directly as an XML string to a QGIS project file.

+For virtual layers written to disk, the file format used will be Spatialite, but a special case of a Spatialite database.
+In particular, a specific schema or set of conventions will be used to ensure a given virtual layer file is correctly defined, like the way Spatialite adds some particular metadata tables to a regular SQLite database.

 #.
 Implementation Details
 -------------------------